-I am a second-year Ph.D. student at Johns Hopkins University, advised by René Vidal.
-Prior to joining Hopkins, I spent two years as a research assistant at ShanghaiTech University, advised by Manolis C. Tsakiris and collaborating with Laurent Kneip.
-I received my undergraduate degree in computer science with honor from ShanghaiTech, working with Manolis and Yi Ma.
+I am a fourth-year Ph.D. student at University of Pennsylvania, advised by René Vidal.
+I work closely with Benjamin D. Haeffele and Yi Ma.
+Prior to my Ph.D., I spent two years as a research assistant at ShanghaiTech University, advised by Manolis C. Tsakiris and collaborating with Laurent Kneip.
+I received my undergraduate degree in computer science with honor from ShanghaiTech, working with Manolis and Yi.

 My research interests lie in the theoretical foundations of machine learning and data science as well as emerging applications.
 As such, I develop both rigorous mathematics and practical implementations in my work.
-In particular, I study subspace learning, 3D vision, and robotics.
+In particular, I study manifold learning and clustering, 3D vision and robotics.

 - Robust Homography Estimation via Dual Principal Component PursuitIn IEEE Conference on Computer Vision and Pattern Recognition, 2020

-- Noisy Dual Principal Component PursuitIn the 36th International Conference on Machine Learning, 2019
+- Noisy Dual Principal Component PursuitIn International Conference on Machine Learning, 2019

 - Learning to parse wireframes in images of man-made environmentsIn IEEE Conference on Computer Vision and Pattern Recognition, 2018